-I matched with this girl on Tinder in Singapore.
-I didn’t live in Singapore at the time and as it turned, out neither did she.
-By the time we started talking I was back in Kuala Lumpur and she was back in Bangkok.
+I matched with Amélie, not her real name, on Tinder in Singapore.
+I didn’t live in Singapore at the time and as it turned out, neither did she.
+By the time we started talking, I was back in Kuala Lumpur and she was back in Bangkok.

-She told me she was half Thai, half French.
+Amélie told me that she was half French, half Thai.
 I had no idea what she looked like.
-She had one of those very unhelpful Tinder bios, but I was swiping right quite indiscriminately at the time and she seemed interesting enough in our conversations.
+I was swiping indiscriminately in the app when I came across her extremely limited profile, but she was interesting enough in our conversations.

-It was Halloween on Saturday, so I asked her what her plans were for Halloween.
+Halloween that year was on a Saturday, and I asked her what her plans were.

 No plans, she said.

 It was Wednesday.
-My passport was at the US embassy getting a new visa stamp.
+My passport was at the US embassy in Kuala Lumpur getting an updated visa stamp.

-“If I get my passport back by Friday,” I typed.
+“If I get my passport back by Friday,” I wrote.
 “I’m down.”

 Did I really agree to have dinner with a complete stranger in a different country?
 I started making excuses.
-It’s already noon, I don’t have a plane ticket, getting from Kuala Lumpur to Bangkok in time for dinner would be physically impossible, we barely know each other this is kind of crazy right?
+It’s noon, I don’t have a plane ticket, the next flight from Kuala Lumpur to Bangkok would put me at the airport at 6, it would be too late for dinner by the time I got into the city, we barely know each other, I’m pretty adventurous but this is kind of crazy right?

 “I’ll be in the lobby at 9.
 Don’t be late.”

 “Becca!”
-I called out to my friend.
-“I’ll pick up my lightsaber on Sunday!
+I called out to my host.
+“I’ll pick up the lightsaber on Sunday!
 I’m going to Bangkok.”
-I tried to book a flight on my phone, but the flight I’d been looking at had disappeared.
-Turns out you can’t buy a ticket online if the plane leaves in less than two hours.
-Well the airport was about an hour away, so… Challenge accepted.
+(It would three years before I picked up the lightsaber.)
+I tried to book the flight on my phone.
+It turns out you can’t buy a ticket online if the plane leaves in less than two hours, and the plane was leaving in just under two hours.
+But the airport was a little less than an hour away, and check-in for international flights closed a little more than an hour before takeoff so… Challenge accepted.

-Lady behind the counter doesn’t bat an eye - one hour later I was in the air.
-The flight from Kuala Lumpur to Bangkok lasts roughly two and a half hours.
-I landed, cleared immmigration, and took the train straight to… H&M. Because I didn’t have any clothes that were appropriate for a fancy dinner at the Sheraton.
+The lady behind the counter didn’t bat an eye, and one hour later I was in the air.
+The flight from Kuala Lumpur to Bangkok lasted roughly two and a half hours, with Bangkok an hour ahead.
+I landed, cleared immigration, and took the train straight to H&M. The clothes I’d woken up in that morning weren’t appropriate for dinner at the Sheraton.

-New clothes in hand, I head to the Sheraton Grande Sukhumvit, where the dinner is.
-It’s 8.
-I go to the counter and get a room.
-I get ready for dinner.
-It’s 9.
-I go down to the lobby.
-She’s not there.
+New clothes in hand, I reached the Sheraton Grande Sukhumvit at 8.
+I got a room for the night and got dressed for dinner.
+At 9:05, I went down to the lobby.
+She wasn’t there.

-It’s dinnertime.
+We went to dinner.
 For those of you who have never heard of it, Dine in the Dark is an experience where you… Dine in the dark.
-The kind of the dark where you can’t see your hand in front of your face.
+The kind of dark where you can’t see your hand in front of your face.
 In some places, waiters and waitresses with night vision goggles bring the food to your table and guide your hands to the silverware.
-At the Sheraton Grande Sukhumvit they don’t bother with that kind of foolishness.
-They just employ blind people.
+At the Sheraton Grande Sukhumvit, they just employ blind people.

-Dinner was great.
-Even better, she insisted on paying for everything.
+The food was mysterious but delicious, and Amélie insisted on paying for everything.
 “You came all this way,” she said.
-After dinner we went for a drink at a Bangkok institution called Maggie Choo’s, which I would highly, highly recommend if you’re ever in Bangkok.
-Now I actually have a couple of friends who have their pictures on the wall at Maggie Choo’s under “Do Not Serve”… But that’s a different story.
+After dinner, we went for a drink at a Bangkok institution called Maggie Choo’s, which I would highly, highly recommend if you’re ever in Bangkok.
+I have a couple of friends with their pictures on the wall at Maggie Choo’s under “Do Not Serve”, but that’s a different story.
 The night ended shenanigan-free, we just killed an entire bottle of wine and headed back to the Sheraton.

-The next morning I asked her about her Sunday plans.
+The next morning, I asked her about her Sunday plans.
 My flight back was in the afternoon.
-She had some family obligations.
-Wouldn’t be abe to hang out.
+She had family obligations.
+Wouldn’t be able to hang out.

 “That’s too bad,” I said, getting ready to say goodbye.

 “Yeah,” she paused.
-“Wanna have dinner with my parents?”
+“Do you want to have dinner with my parents?”